 Traveling light is a skill.
 It’s also a frame of mind.

-When you opt to use carry on travel luggage as your primary luggage, it forces you to develop skills and expertise that will allow you to travel the world in a whole new way.
+When you opt for carry on travel luggage as your primary luggage, it forces you to develop skills and expertise that allow you to travel the world in a whole new way.